ghiscoding/Angular-Slickgrid/docs/grid-functionalities/row-detail.md

 ```

 ### Changing Addon Options Dynamically
 Row Detail is an addon (commonly known as a plugin and are opt-in addon), because this is not built-in SlickGrid and instead are opt-in, we need to get the instance of that addon object.
-Once we have the instance, we can use `getOptions` and `setOptions` to get/set any of the addon options, for the list of options available you can see them directly in the [addon row detail](https://github.com/6pac/SlickGrid/blob/master/plugins/slick.rowdetailview.js#L10) on the `6pac/SlickGrid` repo.
+Once we have the instance, we can use `getOptions` and `setOptions` to get/set any of the addon options, adding `rowDetail` with intellisense should give you this info.

 #### Examples
 - Dynamically change the Detail View Row Count (how many grid rows do we want to use for the row detail panel)